petrusmatiros/scrappy/README.md

 npm i
 ```

-Add your json file with urls e.g. add `data.json` file in `src/data` with the following structure:
+Add a json file with the urls you want to scrape, e.g. add `data.json` file in `src/data` with the following structure:
 ```json
 [
   "https://www.example1.com",